 HANOI, Vietnam (AP) — A court in northern Vietnam has sentenced a former primary schoolteacher to 14 years in prison after finding him guilty on charges of attempting to overthrow the communist government.

-The official Vietnam News Agency says Dao Quang Thuc (DOW KWANG TOOC) was convicted of posting on his Facebook page articles with “reactionary contents.”
+Dao Quang Thuc, 58, was convicted of posting on his Facebook page articles with “reactionary contents,” the official Vietnam News Agency reported.
 The People’s Court in Hoa Binh province on Wednesday also convicted him of associating with a California-based exiled anti-communist group called the Provisional Central Government of Vietnam, which the Hanoi government declared a terrorist organization.